mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 This is where the **reward function** comes in.
 The reward function takes as input the state and action then returns a scalar value which represents how _good_ or how _bad_ that action choice was for the given state.
 This scalar value is called the **reward**.

 The reward function could be defined to theoretically score _any_ behavior.
 Be it driving a car, or playing a game.
 Actually games are a great example to illustrate this point.
-In a game, the **reward function** could be the scoring system, or the number of enemies killed, or the number of coins collected.
+In a game, the **reward function** could be the scoring system, the number of enemies killed, or the number of coins collected.

 In our example, the state is always 1 so we ignore it.
 The reward is 1 when the policy chooses the target action and -1 when it chooses the other actions.
 Put more formally: